GenericSomeone/UnitConstruct/README.md

 ## About
 This is my first java mod.
 It is highly experimental, and as such, the code is likely fairly messy and unwieldy (steal code at your own risk).
 As you can probably tell by the name, this mod is inspired by the Minecraft mod Tinker's Construct, which has an elaborate customization system for making tools.
 The goal of this mod is to bring a similar level of customization to Mindustry to create a deeper gameplay experience.

+To be honest, this mod was really difficult to pull off, and not everything I wanted to implement made it, because trying to do so would have meant rewriting or reimplementing a substantial amount of Mindustry's base code, which I didn't feel like doing.

 ## V7 Compatibility
 V7 compatibility is planned (if the mod is still alive at that point).
 The mod is currently fully functional in the latest builds of v7, although the units have some issues with outlining in the core database.